RC Airplanes Simplified

 If you must drill then please proceed very carefully and increase the hole diameter gradually, in small steps.
 The starting hole size, as manufactured, is direct on the center of the prop and you do not want to deviate from this position!

-The much better and safer way to proceed is by using a Prop Reamer, as shown.
-The photo shows the Great Planes 4-step Standard Prop Reamer.
-It has reaming diameters of 3/16", 1/4", 5/16" and 3/8"
+The much better and safer way to proceed is by using a prop reamer, as shown.
+The photo shows the Great Planes Precision Prop Reamer Std Shafts It has reaming diameters of 3/16", 1/4", 5/16" and 3/8"

-Some of the larger Gas engines use a multi-bolt Prop hub.
+Some of the larger gas engines use a multi-bolt propeller hub.
 The use of a drill jig makes this task a lot simpler.
 Check with the engine manufacturer for availability.
 The sample shown is from Desert Aircraft-click here for more information.

 All balancers strive to produce minimum friction that can effect the accuracy of the balancing.
 The Dubro unit uses large diameter precision aluminum wheels and a centerless ground balancing shaft.